KevinOConnor/m2-upgrades/power_24v/extruder.md

 I printed a new motor mount from: https://github.com/MakerGear/M2/blob/master/Printed%20Parts/STL/M2%20Extruder%20Motor%20Mount%20r3.STL

-I printed it in PLA with 0.200mm layer height and 80% infill.
-I'd have preferred to print in PETG or ABS, but the extruder was finicky with the broken mount so I went ahead with PLA.
+I printed it in ABS with 0.200mm layer height and 80% infill.

 ## Hotend upgrade to 24V